siteatis/workshop-week01/README.md

 # workshop-week01

-- This is the readme file for a webpage
+- This is the readme file for a Jason's week 01 workshops

-## another title

-- The above title is the title for this section
+# VS Code Live Server

+- Put resources in a resources folder and set Live Server settings
+- to mount it as [/resources].
+Although I suppose that does mean
+- that code I paste and submit won't work 'as is'...